 If I don’t have tools for this, I am stuck using the phone and email for everything, and it will be very hard to manage over several months, and it will take a lot of time.

-If you are a big campaign with lots of money, you could buy or customize a CRM (customer relationship management platform), and then you could buy some custom web development time for forms, and then use an email communications product to do communications.
+If you are a big campaign with lots of money, you could buy or customize a CRM (customer relationship management platform), and then you could buy some custom web development time for forms, and then use email communications products to do communications.
 You would then have to periodically transfer the form submissions from the site (exported via spreadsheets) into your CRM system.

 But even if you had a lot of money, it would still be a pain and not worth the investment.

 Is there another way to do this without an expensive campaign platform?

 Yes!
 You have to be somewhat comfortable with web technology to do it.
 No, I don’t mean a programmer, but someone who could set up a personalized eBay or Amazon page or edit a wiki page.
 (This is the level of knowledge you would need to customize a Squarespace site.)

 Here are the pieces of the puzzle, and the prices: